erudita/weewx-ws90/README.md

 *Currently in TEST*

-This should be used in conjunction with an appropriate input driver or service, such as https://github.com/bellrichm/WeeWX-MQTTSubscribe

 ## WH51:
 * additional soil sensors (10 in total), e.g. soilMoist5, soilMoist6, .. all being 'group_percent'
 * new - soilBatteryVoltage?
 (10 in total), e.g. soilBatteryVoltage3 having "group_volt"